 “Kids are naturally curious.
 The best time to teach them about food—where it comes from, how to cook it, if it’s good for you— is now, when they are still young and open to the magic of it all.
 What they learn today can help them build healthy habits for life.”

-Laura Braden has over 12 years of experience in public affairs and strategic communications.
-She currently serves as Senior Director of Communications for the Sacramento Kings where she develops and directs all public relations and media activities for business operations, including the Sacramento Entertainment and Sports Center.
-Before joining the Kings, she ran her own consulting business, Braden Strategies, LLC and served as Vice President at Mercury Public Affairs.
-Prior, she served as Deputy Communications Director for Governor Arnold Schwarzenegger and Event Director for Schwarzenegger’s 2006 re-election campaign.
+Laura Braden Quigley has over 14 years of experience in public affairs and strategic communications.
+The owner of LBQ Strategies - a full service communications firm – she previously served as Senior Director of Communications for the Sacramento Kings where she developed and directed all public relations and media activities for business operations.
+Before joining the Kings, she ran another consulting business, Braden Strategies, and served as Vice President at Mercury Public Affairs.
+She first moved to Sacramento in 2016 to serve as Deputy Communications Director for Governor Arnold Schwarzenegger and Event Director for Schwarzenegger’s 2006 re-election campaign.
 Laura is also the Co-Founder of GirlsOnTheGrid.com, a lifestyle blog for professional women that live, work and/or play on Sacramento’s grid.

 “My food literacy education started the day I moved to California.
 I want to help ensure that we reach younger generations right from the start to set them on a path for a lifetime of health and wellness.
 I also believe that Sacramento is the epicenter of the food literacy movement – the innovation and dedication seen here can (and should) be replicated around the nation.”